Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-1/README.md

 # 8.process&multiprocessing
 This code demonstrates the use of Python's multiprocessing module to run two separate processes concurrently.
-  1.Processes: It creates two processes: one for printing the square of a number and another for printing the cube.
+Processes: It creates two processes: one for printing the square of a number and another for printing the cube.
-  2.Start and Join: The processes are started using start(), and join() is used to ensure the main program waits for both processes to
-    complete before printing "Processes finished executing".
+Start and Join: The processes are started using start(), and join() is used to ensure the main program waits for both processes to complete before printing "Processes finished executing".
-  3.Execution: The square and cube calculations for the number 10 are done in parallel.
+Execution: The square and cube calculations for the number 10 are done in parallel.

 # 9.process&queue
 This code demonstrates producer-consumer interaction using Python's `multiprocessing` module.
 The producer generates data and puts it in a shared queue, while the consumer retrieves and processes the data.
 The processes are synchronized using `join()` to ensure they complete before the program finishes.

 # 10.threading
 This code demonstrates the use of multithreading to compute the Fibonacci sequence.
 Here's a brief summary:
-  1.Fibonacci Calculation: The function calc_fibonacci recursively calculates the Fibonacci number for a given n.
+Fibonacci Calculation: The function calc_fibonacci recursively calculates the Fibonacci number for a given n.
-  2.Multithreading: Four threads are created, each running the calc_fibonacci function with an argument of 30.
+Multithreading: Four threads are created, each running the calc_fibonacci function with an argument of 30.
 The threads start concurrently and each begins the Fibonacci calculation.
-  3.Synchronization: join() ensures the main program waits for all threads to complete before finishing.
+Synchronization: join() ensures the main program waits for all threads to complete before finishing.
 Note: Due to the recursive nature of calc_fibonacci, the code may run slowly for large values like 30, especially with multithreading since the calls are CPU-bound.